superb-striker/phantom-share/README.md

 - All list endpoints paginated - no unbounded queries.
 - Expiry worker holds a **Redis distributed lock** - safe to run multiple instances without duplicate deletions.
 - RabbitMQ consumers can be scaled independently of the API to handle notification load.
+- Local/dev orchestration via Docker Compose - Postgres, Redis, RabbitMQ, and the API each run in their own container, with healthchecks gating startup order so the app never starts before its dependencies are ready.